Hugh Jackman Would Have Returned As Wolverine For An ‘Avengers’ Crossover

 But Hugh Jackman hasn’t taken the bait.
 Instead, he’s explained that the timing just isn’t going to work out for the desired film.
 Hugh Jackman once again made this perfectly clear during a recent Facebook live discussion, via Bustle, to promote Logan, while he also pointed out that Deadpool clearly doesn’t need Wolverine to thrive.

-We’ve now just got one week to wait until Logan is finally with us, as Hugh Jackman’s farewell will be released on March 2.
-At the same time, the latest rumor is that Deadpool will finally go into production in August, while previous speculation had suggested that it will be released at some point in 2018.
+We’ve now just got one week to wait until Logan is finally with us, as Hugh Jackman’s farewell will be released on March 3.
+At the same time, the latest rumor is that Deadpool 2 will finally go into production in August, and previous speculation had suggested that it will be released at some point in 2018.
 Fingers crossed that Ryan Reynolds has convinced Hugh Jackman to return as Wolverine in the film for at least a cameo.

 [Featured Image by 20th Century Fox]